KenKundert/quantiphy/doc/user.rst

     Tclk = 10 ns  # clock period

-The Second Argument: The Model
+The second argument: the model
 """"""""""""""""""""""""""""""

 If you only specify a real number for the value, then the units, name, and